jmruzafa/tdd-kata-practises/README.md

 # tdd-kata-practises
-Here you can find some katas of practises to start with TDD.
+Here you can find some katas or practises to start with TDD.
 Feel free to clone / fork them.
 I will provide the skeleton and the solution in a separate solution

-Some of them will be solved using .net core while others could be using Node.js or Python or all of them :)
+Most of them will be solved using .Net Core but also some could be done using Node.js or Python or all of them :)